 “Why are you doing this?
 It could take all class to get through the exam.”

-“This test tonight, is not just to measure your learning – it will enhance it.”
+“This test, will not just measure your learning – it will enhance it.”

 And thus the drama began.
 I got them all started and watched the clock to give them, 15, 10, 5, 2 and 1 minute warnings before calling time.
 “Please make sure you name is on your paper and exchange it with someone behind or in front of you.